Anton Enus

 Anton Albert Enus is a South African-born Australian news presenter.
 He is currently co-host of SBS World News on Special Broadcasting Service (SBS).

 Career

 Enus presented SBS World News Australia late edition, which aired on weeknights at 9.30pm until December 2007.
 Due to the departure of both Mary Kostakidis and Stan Grant as co-hosts of SBS World News Australia, Enus was appointed co-host of the bulletin on 17 December 2007.

-Enus has been a news presenter and journalist for over 25 years.
+Enus has been a news presenter and journalist since 1999.
 He has been with SBS World News Tonight for the past five years, after a 15-year career in radio and television with South Africa's national broadcaster, SABC.
 Enus' achievements include the CNN World Report award for best international report and the Bokmakierie Award for current affairs.
 Before leaving South Africa, Enus presented the country's major evening national news bulletin for the SABC.